How to Install Plex Media Server on Linux Mint 22 and 21

 sudo apt install python3-certbot-nginx -y

-Obtain a certificate and configure Nginx for HTTPS redirects automatically:
+Obtain a certificate and configure Nginx for HTTPS redirects automatically.
+Replace the email and domain with your own values:

 Certbot installs a systemd timer that handles automatic renewal.
 Verify it is active: